By Jennifer Toth Deputy Director for Transportation

 For more safety information, please revisit some of our previous posts.

 - Teach and reinforce the importance of walking and biking safely, including the basics of looking both ways before crossing a street and always using cross walks.
-The National Center for Safe Routes to School program provides a handout for parents to share with children with tips for getting to school safely.
+The National Center for Safe Routes to School program provides tips for getting to school safely.
 Take a few minutes to review it with the kids in your family.

 - Check out the route your child takes to school.
 Walk or bicycle it with your child and identify potential safety hazards along the way.
 Point out the safe places to cross the street, as well as driveways or alleys where kids should look out for vehicles entering the roadway.